A new name for the Leopoldina Study Centre: Interview with Prof. Dr. Dr. Alfons Labisch

-The Center for Science Studies coordinates all the academy’s activities regarding the history, theory and philosophy of science.
+The Centre for Science Studies coordinates all the academy’s activities regarding the history, theory and philosophy of science.
 Its work is centered on the position and significance of science in society — past and present.
-The Center provides research facilities for visiting scientists, who want to avail themselves of the Leopoldina's archives and library.
+The Centre provides research facilities for visiting scientists, who want to avail themselves of the Leopoldina's archives and library.

-The Leopoldina Center for Science Studies currently operates, initiates, coordinates and organizes research in four areas, each consisting of several separate projects.
+The Leopoldina Centre for Science Studies currently operates, initiates, coordinates and organizes research in four areas, each consisting of several separate projects.

 Science has no national borders.
 This holds true starting from the era of Antiquity, through the age of the great scientific discoveries until the present time.
 In several research projects the scientific exchange across borders is examined.
 Among them are projects about the Eurasian knowledge transfer around 1900 and the international relations of European academies in 1914-1924.

 The Leopoldina, founded in 1652 in Schweinfurt, Germany, has already played an important role during its first years of existence in the concert of international academies, recognizable not least in the extensive publication program which first climaxed in 1670 with the publication of the first scientific magazine of the world, the “Miscellanea”.
 A core mission of the Leopoldina Centre for Science Studies is the independent and academic examination of its own history.
 According to the current president Prof. Dr. Jörg Hacker, it is an essential task to make the academy accountable for its own history.
 Besides recently concluded projects on the history of the Leopoldina in the 20th century, the Study Centre furthermore investigates the media history, cultural history and history of ideas of the early Leopoldina (17./18th centuries).